-DBT, or Dialectical Behavioral Therapy, is a fancy name for the high-test mental health therapy provided to students who attend the Miller-Dwan Foundation’s Amberwing – Center for Youth & Family Well-Being.
+DBT, or Dialectical Behavior Therapy, is a fancy name for the high-test mental health therapy provided to students who attend the Miller-Dwan Foundation’s Amberwing – Center for Youth & Family Well-Being.
 A critical component of DBT is the skills associated with this mode of therapy.
 I recently spoke with a 13-year-old whose school has benefited from learning these skills.
 I’ll call her Louise.

 Louise has struggled all her life with anxiety.
 She has panic attacks.
 She says, “Big things happen every day.
 Lots of people are really stressed out.”
 She believes DBT skills can help with that stress.
 “These are important skills for our age,” says Louise.